-Grip the front handle with your left hand and hold the saw down by putting your right foot in the rear handle.
+Activate the chain brake by pushing the front hand guard forwards.
+Grip the front handle with your right hand and hold the saw down by putting your right knee on the rear handle.
 Pull the starter handle with your right hand and pull out the starter cord slowly until the starter pawls engage.
 Then pull sharply.

-Push in the choke control immediately when the engine ignites and make repeated starting attemps.
+Move the lever to its intermediate position when the engine ignites and make repeated attemps.

 When the engine starts, rapidly give full throttle.
 Then the throttle latch will disengage.